peterbrittain/asciimatics/doc/source/widgets.rst

 order and so will be displayed in preference to those lower in the Z order (i.e. those earlier in the list).

+The most likely reason you will want to use this is to use the :py:obj:`.Background` Effect to set a background colour for the whole screen behind your Frames.
+See the forms.py demo for an example of this use case.

 Pop-up dialogs
 ~~~~~~~~~~~~~~
 Along a similar line, you can also add a :py:obj:`.PopUpDialog` to your Scenes at any time.
 These